rl-duan/runlinduan/content/publication/VRfromX/index.md

 publication: In *The ASME Journal of Computing and Information Science in Engineering (JCISE) *
 publication_short: In *JCIST*

-abstract: Domain users (DUs) with a knowledge base in specialized fields are frequently excluded from authoring virtual reality (VR)-based applications in corresponding fields.
+abstract: "Domain users (DUs) with a knowledge base in specialized fields are frequently excluded from authoring virtual reality (VR)-based applications in corresponding fields.
 This is largely due to the requirement of VR programming expertise needed to author these applications.
 To address this concern, we developed VRFromX, a system workflow design to make the virtual content creation process accessible to DUs irrespective of their programming skills and experience.
 VRFromX provides an in situ process of content creation in VR